 As part of the group strategy and vision, the Company is focused on operational efficiencies and synergies and driving value creation through partnerships, mergers and acquisitions in order to generate periodic returns from these portfolio of investments / businesses.
 The CODM (Chief Operating Decision Maker) of the Company therefore manages investments / businesses, allocates capital and measures performance under three key verticals, namely Automotive, Farm Equipment and Services.

-The Company from current financial year has updated its segment disclosures and in its standalone results has reported five segments, namely Automotive, Farm Equipment, Auto Investments, Farm Investments and Investments in Industrial Businesses and Consumer Services.
-The segment related disclosures for comparative periods have been reclassified to conform with the presentation and reporting in the current period.
+The Company in its standalone financial statement has reported five segments, namely Automotive, Farm Equipment, Auto Investments, Farm Investments and Investments in Industrial Businesses and Consumer Services.

-Further, in accordance with the above change, the Company has reported the dividend, interest and other investment related income pertaining to the aforesaid investment segments as 'Income from Investments related to subsidiaries, associates and joint ventures' as applicable.
+The Company has reported the dividend, interest and other investment related income pertaining to the aforesaid investment segments as 'Income from Investments related to subsidiaries, associates and joint ventures' as applicable.
 Similarly, loss pertaining to the aforesaid investment segments is reported as 'Loss from Investments related to subsidiaries, associates and joint ventures'.
-Such incomes (net) which were reported as 'Other income' in comparative periods have been reclassified to conform to current period presentation.

 Description of each of the reportable segments for all periods presented, is as under: